dmichae/mltc_stat/README.md

 TaskB.dta was obtained from a longitudinal study between June 2008 and July 2009.
 It comprises data from 1,989 participants who were asked to complete a baseline questionnaire collecting data on long-term conditions, sociodemographic variables, and health behavior variables.
 Follow-up interviews were carried out annually to check for any new long-term conditions.
 Once a participant reported two conditions, they were classified as having MLTCs.
 Participants who did not develop MLTCs were censored at the end of the follow-up period on 15th May 2015.

 # Analysis and Report Guidelines
-The analysis and report for this project should include the following sections:
+The analysis and report for this includes the following sections:

-Descriptive Presentation: Overview of the dataset, including descriptive statistics and visualizations of the variables.
+1. Descriptive Presentation: Overview of the dataset, including descriptive statistics and visualizations of the variables.

-Univariate Associations: Investigation of univariate associations between all variables of interest and the development of MLTCs.
+2. Univariate Associations: Investigation of univariate associations between all variables of interest and the development of MLTCs.

-Model Building: Build a final model that includes all relevant variables for predicting time to MLTCs, providing statistical justifications for the choice of variables.
+3. Model Building: Build a final model that includes all relevant variables for predicting time to MLTCs, providing statistical justifications for the choice of variables.

-Assumption Checking: Check the assumptions of the chosen model.
+4. Assumption Checking: Check the assumptions of the chosen model.

-Outcome Regression Model: A simple linear regression model is used to estimate the relationship between unhealthy behaviors and the time to develop MLTCs.
+5. Outcome Regression Model: A simple linear regression model estimates the relationship between unhealthy behaviors and the time to develop MLTCs.

-Inverse Probability Weighting (IPW): Use IPW to adjust for baseline confounders and estimate the relationship between smoking cessation and BMI change.
+6. Inverse Probability Weighting (IPW): Use IPW to adjust for baseline confounders and estimate the relationship between smoking cessation and BMI change.

-G-Formula: Estimate the BMI change after 5 years if a) no one had quit smoking and b) all individuals had quit smoking.
+7. G-Formula: Estimate the BMI change after 5 years if a) no one had quit smoking and b) all individuals had quit smoking.
 This will give the average causal effect of smoking cessation on BMI change after 5 years.

-Interpretation of Results: The findings are presented in layman's language for easy understanding.
+8. Interpretation of Results: The findings are presented in layman's language for easy understanding.

 # Usage
 - Ensure that statistical software can process ".dta" files, such as Stata or R, with the appropriate libraries installed.